MuratZamir/PyScanner/README.md

 # Python Port Scanner

-A simple yet efficient Python-based port scanner that utilizes concurrency to scan ports quickly.
-This tool uses the `concurrent.futures` module to perform concurrent scanning of multiple ports, significantly reducing the time required to complete a full scan.
+A simple yet efficient Python-based port scanner that utilizes different methods to scan ports.
+Each folder has its own way of building the scanner.
+1. `simple` just iterates over a for loop, sends request one at a time
+2. `concurrent` utilizes ThreadPoolExecutor to manage concurrent executions
+3. `async` uses coroutines with an event loop for async tasks

 ## Features